TraDukTer/SpydReader/README.md

 - running from console with input file etc. as argument to bypass repetitive logic
 - Saving progress on a given input file
     - naïve validation (with option to override) that the file is unchanged from previous session
+- reliability updates (non-exhaustive):
+    - handling words that are too long to display on a single line
+    - handling files that are too large to load into memory

 - Dedicated TUI (instead of relying on a third-party terminal.
 Would improve flickering)
 - GUI (not a priority)